Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: Preliminaries

 Here, a reward specific to the Markov game is not specified.
-Instead, tasks are assigned at runtime, and rewards are given based on whether all tasks are completed, e.g., \Cref{fig:first_example,fig:splash}.
-So, we continue with our task model: \emph{Deterministic Finite Automata} (DFAs).
+Instead, tasks are assigned at runtime in the form of \emph{Deterministic Finite Automata} (DFAs), and rewards are given based on whether all tasks are completed, e.g., \Cref{fig:first_example,fig:splash}.
+Therefore, we continue with our task model next.